top of page

 Whether the lower aspect of an upper hemi-sternotomy or the upper aspect of a lower partial sternotomy is going to end like an arrowhead or T, was the surgeon's choice.
 J-shaped extension was preferred by many.

 In the first few cardiac surgery cases, till the superiority of midline sternotomy was established, anterior thoracotomies on either side joined by a transverse sternotomy were done.
 This involved sacrifice of internal mammaries on both sides and this was appreciated as a defect at that time.
-Midline sternotomy became the gold standard for cardiac exposure soon and still is in favor.
+Midline sternotomy became the gold standard for cardiac exposure soon and still is in favour.
 As midline sternotomy is related directly to invasiveness, minimizing the approach became the subject of interest.
 The surgeons were capable of taking on the burden of the associated difficulties, and operations by the partial sternotomies in carefully selected cases began.

 We joined this bandwagon in the late ‘90s and did ASDs, mitral valve replacements, and aortic valve replacements by partial sternotomies.
 We were having a spate of infections at that time, and maintaining the sterno-costo-vertebral stability by preserving a portion of the sternum along with the ribs and the vertebrae was important.
 Sternal closure was a bit tricky.
 We found that preserving the manubrium in a lower partial sternotomy or the body of the sternum in a manubriotomy with a limited extension into the body of the sternum had good results.
 The other advantages included less pain, less intense infections, a stable chest, cosmetic smaller incisions, less drainage with lower blood and blood-product administration, and a shorter hospital stay.
 The stress of the surgery was also less.
 A limited sternotomy approach was seen as appropriate in patients with dominant comorbidities.
 Careful selection was required and it was observed that the rate and frequency of conversion to a conventional full sternotomy were always lower in hypo-sthenic individuals.
 The introduction of adhesive defibrillator paddles solved the problem of the direct application of large metallic paddles to the heart.